lortza/lortza.github.io/_posts/2018-03-09-single-page-crud-p1.md

   ...
 ```

 Now that the controller is looking for a `create.js` file, we need to supply it with one.
-Similarly to when we created the `new` action, we'll create a `create.js.erb` to render the javascript.
+Following the pattern of how we set up the `new` action, we'll create a `create.js.erb` to render the javascript.
 We don't need to make the `_create.html.erb` file, because we don't need to render a "create" partial.
 Instead, we'll be rendering our `_critter.html.erb` partial.

 ```javascript
 // app/views/critters/create.js.erb